AKingDebased/mr-g-coding/lessons/html_basics/html_basics.md

 * `<img src='www.yoururl.com'>` - **the image tag**.  this is a special tag that allows you to put an image on your website.  it does not use a closing tag, and it has a special `src` **attribute**.  all you need to do is set the `src` attribute equal to your image's link, e.g. `<img src='https://s-media-cache-ak0.pinimg.com/736x/45/22/f5/4522f50716482945a2536f14205220f2.jpg'>`
 * `<!-- your comment here -->` -- **the comment tag.** this is a special tag that lets you write notes to yourself that won't appear on your web page.  anything you put in the comment tag will not show up on your page, but will show up in your code.

-there are a ton more tags, but for now, these are the ones we're going to work with. try typing the following code into your codio, and see what happens.  **DO NOT COPY PASTE.** it is tempting, but your brain and fingers need to get used to typing code out.
+there are a ton more tags, but for now, these are the ones we're going to work with. try typing the following code into your `index.html`, and see what happens.  **DO NOT COPY PASTE.** it is tempting, but your brain and fingers need to get used to typing code out.

 ```
 <html>